sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 .. data:: functions

    List containing names of "public" functions in the module.
-Here, "public" here means that the name does not start with an underscore.
+Here, "public" means that the name does not start with an underscore.
 Only available for modules.

 .. data:: classes